 Optimize web fonts for Core Web Vitals.

-This article discusses performance best practices for fonts.
+This document discusses performance best practices for fonts.
 There are a variety of ways in which web fonts impact performance:

-This article is broken down into three sections: font loading, font delivery, and font rendering.
+This document has three sections: font loading, font delivery, and font rendering.
 Each section explains how that particular aspect of the font lifecycle works and provides corresponding best practices.

 Font loading

-Fonts are typically important resources, as without them the user might be unable to view page content.
+Fonts are important resources.
+Without them, the user may be unable to view page content.
 Thus, best practices for font loading generally focus on making sure that fonts get loaded as early as possible.
 Particular care should be given to fonts loaded from third-party sites as downloading these font files requires separate connection setups.

 If you're unsure if your page's fonts are being requested in time, check the Timing tab within the Network panel in Chrome DevTools for more information.